LawrenceZ1A/MultipurposeProject/README.md

-hey guys look `gpdi.exe` is a DeadPig interpreter I made 'cuz y not
+I made a video game